ziruiwang0836/striatum-microcircuit/README.md

 3. The connectivity of striatum is based on Yim et al. 2011, Bahuguna et al. 2015 and Damodaran et al. 2015

-4. Simualtion of PD state include the alternations within striatal connectivity (Damodaran et al. 2015) and GPe-STN loop (Yu et al. 2022), and the strength of cortico-STN connection (West et al. 2018)
+4. Simualtion of PD state include the alternations within striatal connectivity (Damodaran et al. 2015) and GPe-STN loop (Yu et al. 2022), and the strengthening of cortico-STN connection (West et al. 2018)

 ### Instructions to setup the model